rachelandrew/grid-by-example/browsers/index.md

 On launch Edge shipped with the IE11 Grid implementation.
 Therefore the current implementation in Edge is against the original and not the new spec.

 On Monday 3rd April, 2017 - on stage at An Event Apart - Microsoft announced that work has started to update the Edge Grid implementation to the new spec.
-Thank you to everyone who voted for the feature, it demonstrated that this was something we wanted.
+This updated implementation is in Edge 16 and expected to ship October 17th 2017.

 You can [keep track of the Edge Status of updating Grid Layout](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/gridupdate/?q=grid%20update).